Back Pain Causes Anger – Don't Let It Ruin Your Close Relationships

 Well yes, it does seem pretty obvious doesn’t it?

-And becoming angry is also likely to lead to you experiencing more physical pain.
+And the really bad news is that becoming angry is also likely to lead to you experiencing more physical pain.

 But why does chronic pain make you angry?